markedjs/marked/CONTRIBUTING.md

 ## Scripts

-When it comes to NPM scripts, we try to use the native scripts provided by the NPM framework.
+When it comes to NPM commands, we try to use the native scripts provided by the NPM framework.

 To run the tests: